 I studied my degree in Sports Therapy and graduated in 2009 from The University of Central Lancashire with a BSc (Hons), being a fully insured under the Society of Sports Therapist and a member of the MSST.
 I am currently undertaking a Masters of Science in Sports Medicine at the University of Central Lancahire.
 I founded Performa Therapy in 2009, and have gone on to develop the clinic ever since.
 I have worked as Head Therapist at Bamber Bridge Football Club for over 6 years, Blackburn Hawks Ice Hockey Team, Preston North End academy, Manchester City women, England Rugby League, Wigan Warriors and the Sydney Roosters RFL team whilst they were in the UK for the World Club Challenge.

 I have now teamed up together with experts to form Injury Mechanics, see our page on Injury Mechanics for more information.
 The idea of Injury Mechanics is to provide exceptional service, continue inter-clinic learning and development of resources.
-Above is the old logo and clothing, the one to the left if the clean new look with Injury Mechanics on as well!

 I am interested in all things musculoskeletal including the fascia - from its anatomy to its function and pain.
 Back pain, long term/chronic pain are of interest along with the knee and shoulder joints.
 All can impact greatly on function and performance, with the lower back have many myths around them.